eleda77/eleda77.github.io/docs/vocab_list.md

 **welchet** - made up by Pratchett but "a type of waistcoat worn by certain clock-makers"

 **winge** - to complain or whine (british spelling of whinge)

+**woad** - a yellow-flowered European plant of the cabbage family; formerly used to extract blue dye from

 **wot** - nonstandard British way of spelling what ("WOT?
 Where's my food?")
 ### X  {#header-title-24}